-- \1.
-The flow shall be from only the outfall associated with the DMC use.
-Flow is NOT to be composited with the other outfalls. - \2.
-Once per use is defined as one WET test for each continuous use of the DMC.
-For long-term use of these DMC, only one WET test shall be required on the maximum dose of the treatment, unless that maximum dose is later increased by 20 percent.
-At that point, and any later increases above 20 percent, then additional WET tests will be required. - \3.
-Once per use.
-This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple test failures.
-However, upon failure of any WET test, the permittee must report the test results to EPA and NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification the test failure.
-EPA and NMED will review the test results and determine the appropriate action necessary, if any.
-See Part II. - \4 Grab sample shall be taken approximately 30-minutes after the expected time of arrival of the treated water has passed through the outfall.
-The expected time of arrival can be determined by direct observation by the use of floatable markers such as wooden blocks.
+- \1 See Appendix A of Part II of the permit for minimum quantification limits. - \2 Monitoring and reporting requirements begin on the effective date of this permit.
+See Part II of the permit for WET testing requirements for additional WET monitoring and reporting conditions. - \3 Once/Use is for intermittent use of DMC.
+For long-term use, only one WET shall be required on the maximum dosage.
+If any dose is later increased by more than 20% of the maximum dosage, then additional WET tests will be required.
+This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple failures.
+However, upon failure of any WET test, the permittee must report the results to EPA and NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification of the test failure.
+EPA and NMED will review the test results and determine the appropriate action necessary, if any. - \4 The sample shall be taken approximately 30 minutes after the expected time of arrival of the treated water has passed through the outfall.
+The expected time of arrival can be estimated by direct observations with light floatable object. - \5 The sample shall be taken approximately 30 minutes after the expected slug of water has passed through the outfall.
+The expected time of arrival can be estimated by direct observations with light floatable object. - \6 TRC is sampled at Settling Pond.
+The effluent limitation for TRC is the instantaneous maximum and cannot be averaged for reporting purposes.